DaniellBlach/AdventOfCode2021/README.md

-# Advent of code 2021 :santa:
+# :santa: Advent of code 2021 :santa:

 >Advent of Code is an Advent calendar of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language you like.